Reggie White (running back)

-Reginald Andre White (born July 11, 1979) is a former American football running back who played one season with the Jacksonville Jaguars of the National Football League.
-He played college football at Oklahoma State University and attended Liberty High School in Liberty, Texas.
+Reginald Andre White (born July 11, 1979) is an American former professional football running back who played one season with the Jacksonville Jaguars of the National Football League (NFL).
+He played college football at Oklahoma State University.
 He was also a member of the New York Jets, Tennessee Titans, Pittsburgh Steelers, Green Bay Packers and Edmonton Eskimos.

-Early years
+Early life

-White earned all-state and all-district honors in both football and basketball for the Liberty High School Panthers.
+White earned all-state and all-district honors in both football and basketball at Liberty High School in Liberty, Texas.
 He rushed for 1,209 yards and scored 17 touchdowns his senior year while garnering Offensive Player of the Year accolades.
 He also participated in track and field for the Panthers.

 College career

 White played for the Oklahoma State Cowboys from 1998 to 2000.
 He was redshirted in 1997.
 He rushed for 1,049 yards and four touchdowns his senior year in 2000.

 Professional career

-New York Jets

-White signed with the New York Jets on April 25, 2001 after going undrafted in the 2001 NFL Draft.
+White signed with the New York Jets on April 25, 2001 after going undrafted in the 2001 NFL draft.
 He was released by the Jets on September 1, 2001.